mjordan/islandora_feeds/README.md

 ### Creating objects

 First, create a Drupal content type containing the fields that you want to have in your OBJ XML datastreams.
 The XML element names will correspond to the content type field names minus the "field_" that Drupal adds (for example, a content type field with the machine name "field_my_first_field" will create a ```<my_first_field>``` element in your OBJ datastream).
+The labels your assign to your fields will be used in the display of the OBJ datastream, as illustrated above.
 All your fields should be of type 'text' and use the 'textfield' widget.

 Note that nodes created during the import do not have any continuing relationship to the objects ingested into Fedora after the objects are created - they are only used as the source of the ingest and are not synchronized with the objects after the import.